Lori Loughlin Pleads Not Guilty to Charges in College Bribery Case

 Former soap opera actress and other Hollywood elite indicted.

-Updated April 23: Though the next scheduled hearing for Lori Loughlin and husband Mossimo Giannulli is Monday June 3, FOX News has learned, via court documents, that the couple allegedly has not viewed any of the “extremely voluminous” evidence against them in the college admissions scam case and their lawyers have filed documents requesting that officials turn over said evidence.
+On April 23, we reported though the next scheduled hearing for Lori Loughlin and husband Mossimo Giannulli is Monday June 3, FOX News has learned, via court documents, that the couple allegedly has not viewed any of the “extremely voluminous” evidence against them in the college admissions scam case and their lawyers have filed documents requesting that officials turn over said evidence.
 Any motions prior to the next court date have allegedly been suspended by Loughlin and Giannulli’s legal team until the prosecution provides the evidence in order for them to assess.
 Soaps.com will continue to report updates as they’re released.

 Deadline is reporting on April 15 that Lori Loughlin and her husband Mossimo Giannulli are pleading not guilty to charges surrounding the college bribery scandal.
 Soaps.com will update readers when more details are released.